-Under previous Republican administrations, the US government had largely been seen as the tool of US firms such as United Fruit.
-Berle believed that restraining US firms rather than championing their interests in all cases would best secure the long-term interests of the United States, and its corporations.
+Under previous Republican administrations, the U.S. government had largely been seen as the tool of U.S. firms such as United Fruit.
+Berle believed that restraining U.S. firms rather than championing their interests in all cases would best secure the long-term interests of the United States, and its corporations.
 Berle’s approach to foreign policy was thus congruent with his support of the domestic policies associated with the New Deal.
-During and immediately after the Second World War, Berle worked with likeminded liberal internationalists, such as Dean Acheson, to reshape US foreign policy in keeping with this theory of enlightened self-interest.
-As an elder statesman, Berle advised President Kennedy about U.S. policy in the region, again urging a policy of enlightened self-interest in which the U.S. government would sacrifice the short-term needs of particular corporate interests so as to win hearts and minds in the region.
+During, and immediately after the Second World War, Berle worked with likeminded liberal internationalists, such as Dean Acheson, to reshape U.S. foreign policy in keeping with this theory of enlightened self-interest.
+As an elder statesman, Berle advised President Kennedy about U.S. policy in the region, again urging a policy of enlightened self-interest in which the U.S. government would sacrifice the short-term needs of particular corporate interests to win the hearts and minds in the region.

-Gardiner Means also served in Washington during the New Deal and wartime eras.
-He worked as an advisor to Agriculture Secretary Henry A. Wallace and a variety of federal agencies before the leaving Government to do research for the Committee for Economic Development.
+Means also served in Washington during the New Deal and wartime eras.
+He worked as an advisor to Agriculture Secretary Henry A. Wallace and a variety of federal agencies before leaving the Government to do research for the Committee for Economic Development.
 After 1952, Means worked for the Fund for the Republic, a left-leaning organization that provided legal services to the targets of McCarthyism and which had received financial backing from Henry Ford II and other progressive businessmen.

 Evidence of the Influence of Military-Derived Ideas on the Thinking of Berle and Means

-Our reading of The Modern Corporation and Private Property has not revealed much evidence of the Social Gospel/liberal Protestant ideas that Khurana regards as having driven many early twentieth century US business reformers to try to limit the pursuit of self-interest.
-Berle and Means mention religion just three times in the text (Berle and Means, 1933, pp. 88, 351, 357), and in all of these instances, they do so in the course of analogizing the concentration of economic power in the hands of unaccountable corporate executives to the hierarchical power structures of the Catholic Church.
+Our reading of The Modern Corporation and Private Property has not revealed much evidence of the Social Gospel or liberal Protestant ideas that Khurana regards as having driven many early twentieth century U.S. business reformers to try to limit the pursuit of self-interest.
+Berle and Means mention religion only three times in the text (Berle and Means, 1933, pp. 88, 351, 357), and in all of these instances, they do so in the course of analogizing the concentration of economic power in the hands of unaccountable corporate executives to the hierarchical power structures of the Catholic Church.
 A particular comparison was the practice of CEOs handpicking the boards to which they are nominally subordinate to “the organization which dominates the Catholic Church.
 The Pope selects the Cardinals and the College of Cardinals in turn select the succeeding Pope” (Berle and Means, 1933, p.
 88).
 The use of this example may have been an attempt by the authors to play to the prejudices of Protestant readers who had been socialized to prefer the more decentralized, grassroots governance systems of American Protestantism.
 Beyond that, however, we find no explicit references or even allusions to religious themes in the book.
 The authors neither refer to those sections of the New Testament that condemn avarice or the profit motive nor cite Walter Rauschenbusch and the other Social Gospel theologians who had used these passages to argue for socialist policies.
 The Modern Corporation and Private Property is an essentially secular book, albeit one with an ethos that is congruent with the Social Gospel.